Courseiva

 Why this answer

-Correct answer is D because a data mapping exercise with automated tagging provides the foundation to enforce controls without manual effort.
-Option A (implement BCR globally) is complex and risky.
-Option B (stop all cross-border transfers) is impractical.
+Correct answer is C because a data mapping exercise with automated tagging provides the foundation to enforce controls without manual effort.
+This approach allows the company to understand where sensitive data flows, apply appropriate protections (such as BCR or SCCs) only where needed, and minimize operational impact.
+Option A (implement BCR globally) is complex and time-consuming.

-Option C (rely on standard contractual clauses) may not be sufficient and is also administrative heavy.
+Option B (rely on standard contractual clauses for all flows) may not be sufficient for all jurisdictions and is administrative heavy.
+Option D (stop all cross-border transfers) is impractical and would harm business operations.

 MCQhard